Ncode2014/NeeChanRemake/Readme.md

 but i made neeChan his to Only Android User & maybe someday i made magisk module for that so see to development of neeChan

 No forget to support bebasid because without his hardwork we can't access many website because "internet positif" and many things
-CheckOut on basehost if you want support Bebasid and Keep bebasid alive
+CheckOut on BaseHost (on this readme linked) if you want support Bebasid and Keep bebasid alive
 ```

 ### Note For New User